mardiros/pyshop/README.rst

     (pyshop)$ pserve pyshop.ini start --log-file=pyshop.log

-You shoud edit the pyshop.ini file in order to configure the pyshop.cookie_key, the host:port that host the service, ...
+You shoud edit the pyshop.ini file in order to configure the pyshop.cookie_key, the host:port that host the service.
 When the pyshop is running visit the web application, http://localhost:8000/ by default, to check all is fine.

 For production usage, you should create accounts with the "developer" group.
 Visit http://localhost:6543/pyshop/user with the admin account to create accounts.
 You also should use an https reverse proxy.
 Python packaging core use basic authentication: it send user/password in clear.

 Configuring your environment to use that new pyshop
 ---------------------------------------------------

 Here is all configuration files for usual python tools you have to edit for simplify the usage of pyshop.

 ~/.pip/pip.conf
 ~~~~~~~~~~~~~~~

 Configuration used by pip.
-This is a user file, you can set a developper or the pip generic account.
+This is a user file, you can set a developper or
+the pip generic account.

 ::